-Case study: Traverse City, Michigan was able to get 47 specialized bikes ranging from 12, 16, and 20in sizes.
+Case Study: Traverse City, Michigan was able to get 47 specialized bikes ranging from 12, 16, and 20in sizes.
 These bikes were available for loan at their kids bike library on August 17th, 2016.
-This was a combined effort with the library, Norte and McLain Cycle & Fitness.
-The students signed up for a Norte bike library card and they were able to take a bike home with them.
-The student could then return the bike when they outgrew it.
+This was a combined effort with the library, Norte (a non-profit in Northern Michigan), and McLain Cycle & Fitness.
+The students signed up for a Norte bike library card and were able to take a bike home with them.
+When they outgrew the bike, students could exchange it for one their size at the Norte bike library.
 This was a free service, but they did accept donations at this event. (elgruponorte.org)